Why Do Fools Fall in Love (song): Background and authorship

 In late 1955, The Teenagers (at that time calling themselves The Premiers) auditioned a song called "Why do Birds Sing So Gay?" for George Goldner, recording producer and owner of Gee Records.
 Herman Santiago, tenor of the group, had written the song based on a line from some love letters given to the guys by a tenant in bassist Sherman Garnes' apartment building.
 One of them featured the words "Why do birds sing so gay?," which fit in with lyrics of other songs that Herman had been writing based on a 1-6-2-5 chord pattern.
 Herman adjusted the harmony to take advantage of Frankie Lymon's high tenor/soprano.
-Along the way, at Goldner's suggestion, some of the lyrics were changed.
-During the audition, Frankie's voice stood out and Goldner recommended the lead in subsequent recording sessions be given to Frankie.
-Frankie did some improvising and recreated the melody to match his own style.
+At Goldner's suggestion, some of the lyrics were changed.
+During the audition, Lymon's voice stood out and Goldner recommended the lead in subsequent recording sessions be given to Lymon.
+The singer did some improvising and recreated the melody to match his own style.
 According to Jimmy Merchant, what happened at the recording session was a combination of "Frankie's singing ability coupled with George Goldner's special ability to bring out the best in Frankie."

 Although early vinyl single releases of "Why Do Fools Fall in Love" credit Frankie Lymon, Herman Santiago, and George Goldner as co-writers of the song, later releases and cover versions were attributed only to Lymon and record producer George Goldner.
 Goldner's name was later replaced by Morris Levy when Levy bought Goldner's interest in Gee Records, the Teenagers' record company.

 After a lengthy court battle, songwriting credits were awarded to original Teenagers members Herman Santiago and Jimmy Merchant in December 1992.

-However, in 1996, this ruling was overturned by the Court of Appeals for the 2nd Circuit under the statute of limitations and authorship, because Santiago and Merchant did not bring the case to court soon enough.
+However, this ruling was overturned by the U.S. Court of Appeals for the Second Circuit because Santiago and Merchant did not bring the case to court soon enough.
 This gave the song rights back to Lymon and Levy.
+The U.S. Supreme Court declined to hear a further appeal.
 The current publisher of the song is EMI Music Publishing, which still lists these two as the songwriters.